 Headspace vials will be labeled for each sample that will be analyzed.
-For each case sample, label two headspace vials with DR# (Departmental Record number) and subject's last name and vial number.
+For each case sample, label two headspace vials with DR# (Departmental Record number) or L# (Lab number) and subject's last name and vial number.
 For each quality assurance sample, label one headspace vial with the sample name and vial number.
 The labeled headspace vials should be placed in racks according to vial number.